Primate city: Asia

 For the Philippines, figures are for Metro Manila and Metro Cebu.
 Manila is the national capital, which is within Metro Manila, a region.
 Meanwhile, Cebu City is the capital city of the province of Cebu, with Metro Cebu being its main urban center.
 Metro Manila is within Mega Manila, the megapolis that has a population of around 25 million.

+For Malaysia, data for Kuala Lumpur includes the surrounding state of Selangor and the Federal Territory of Putrajaya; while data for George Town includes the entire State of Penang and adjoining regions of Kulim and Kuala Muda (Sungai Petani) in the neighboring State of Kedah.